 Working as a Healthcare Assistant (HCA) in mental health is very different from working in other areas of healthcare.
+Our patients and your colleagues will expect you to live the St Andrew’s CARE values of Compassion, Accountability, Respect and Excellence every single day.

 In the role with us, you could work in settings ranging from community provisions to secure hospitals.